fspoettel/arkhamdb-docker/README.md

 ## Updating cards & images while running

 The folders `<repo>/arkhamdb-json-data` and `<repo>/images` are mounted into the running docker container.

-Thus, changes to images will be visible immediately in the running application (after a browser refresh).
+Changes to files in the images folder will be visible in the "Browse" view immediately.

-In order to see changes to the card data, run `make import-cards` again and then refresh the browser.
+In order to update card data or images in the deck builder view, run `make import-cards` again after making changes and confirm the new card data version in the application UI.

 ## Accessing the internal database